 7. Adopt a Simpler and More Natural Skin Care Routine

 When creating a skin care routine for hormonal acne, look for products that are:

 - Non-comedogenic i.e. doesn’t include ingredients that clog pores.

 - As natural as possible.
 In particular, you want to avoid potential hormone disruptors or pro-inflammatory ingredients.
 This means watching out for ingredients like parabens, triclosan, phthalates, siloxanes, BHA and BHT.

 Also, be careful not to over clean your skin.
 Even though oily skin and clogged pores can lead to an overgrowth of bacteria, over cleaning the skin – especially with harsh ingredients – can also destroy the healthy bacteria that naturally sits on the skin.

 Overall, less is usually better.

-As for how to get your hands on more natural products, you can go the DIY route or buy from a company like S.W Basics.
-Their products usually contain 5 or less ingredients.
-With so few ingredients, there’s no junk to worry about.
+As for how to get your hands on more natural products, you can go the DIY route or buy from companies that use natural ingredients.
+I’ve put together this list of brands and products that you can use.

-Lastly, consider using a simple oil like jojoba oil as your daily moisturizer.
+Lastly, consider using a nourishing face oil like jojoba (or rosehip oil) as your daily moisturizer.

 Now, you might think this would make your acne worse, but…jojoba oil is the only oil that is closest to the natural sebum that our skin produces.